Settlement permit & residence title: We clarify the 6 most important questions!

 What is a settlement permit?

-The settlement permit entitles unrestricted employment and is not limited spatially.
-The difference between the settlement permit and the EU Long-term Residence Permit according to § 9a AufenthG is that the EU Long-term Residence Permit allows third-country nationals to migrate within the EU.
+The settlement permit entitles the holder to unrestricted gainful employment and is not geographically restricted.
+The difference between the settlement permit and the permit for permanent residence - EU according to § 9a AufenthG is that the permit for permanent residence - EU allows third-country nationals to move on within the EU.

 What are the requirements for a settlement permit?

-According to the statutory regulation in § 9 Para.2 Sentence 1 AufenthG, the settlement permit is subject to several conditions.
-The most important requirements include five years of holding a residence permit, securing livelihood, and providing evidence of mandatory contributions or voluntary contributions to the statutory pension insurance for at least 60 months.
+According to the legal regulation in § 9 Para.
+2 Sentence 1 AufenthG, the settlement permit is linked to several requirements.
+The most important requirements are holding a residence permit for five years, securing a livelihood and proof of compulsory or voluntary contributions to the statutory pension insurance scheme for at least 60 months.

-• No criminal record or any grounds conflicting with public security or order
+• Impunity or no conflicting reasons of public safety or order

-• Possession of any necessary permits for the specific employment undertaken (e.g., doctors, dentists, veterinarians, or pharmacists)
+• Possession of any necessary licenses for the employment exercised in the individual case (e.g. doctors, dentists, veterinarians or pharmacists)

 • Basic knowledge of the legal and social order and living conditions in Germany

-• Adequate housing for oneself and family members
+• Sufficient living space for himself and his family members

-According to § 9 Para.2 Sentence 2 AufenthG, the required knowledge of the German language, as well as the legal and social order and living conditions in the federal territory, are considered proven if an integration course has been successfully completed.
+According to Section 9 (2) sentence 2 AufenthG, the required knowledge of the German language as well as the legal and social order and living conditions in Germany is proven if an integration course has been successfully completed.

-Exceptions to the requirements for granting settlement permits exist.
-Individuals with physical, mental, or psychological illnesses or disabilities are not required to demonstrate livelihood security, 60 months of mandatory contributions to the statutory pension insurance, sufficient language skills, or basic knowledge of the legal and social order and living conditions in Germany.
+There are exceptions to the requirements for obtaining a settlement permit.
+For example, persons with a physical, mental or psychological illness or disability do not have to prove that they have sufficient means of subsistence, 60 months of compulsory contributions to statutory pension insurance, sufficient language skills and basic knowledge of the legal and social order and living conditions in Germany.

-Third-country nationals exempt from the requirement of level B1 proficiency are also those with a demonstrably low integration need who are not eligible for an integration course (§ 44 Para.3 No. 2 AufenthG) or for whom participation in an integration course is permanently impossible or unreasonable (§ 44a Para.2 No. 3 AufenthG).
-In this case, it is sufficient to be able to communicate orally in German in a simple manner.
+Third-country nationals who are not entitled to an integration course due to a recognizably low need for integration are also exempt from the B1 language level requirement (§ Section 44 (3) no. 2 AufenthG ) or for whom participation in an integration course is permanently impossible or unreasonable (§ Section 44a (2) no. 3 AufenthG ).
+In this case, it is sufficient to be able to communicate verbally in German in a simple manner.

-A similar provision applies under § 104 Para.2 AufenthG for individuals who held a residence permit before January 1, 2005.
-For this group of people, proficiency at the B1 level is not required; instead, it is sufficient to be able to communicate orally in German in a simple manner.
+A similar regulation applies according to § Section 104 (2) AufenthG for persons who were in possession of a residence permit before 01.01.2005 .
+Language level B1 is not required for this group of people either, but it is sufficient to be able to communicate orally in German in a simple manner.

-In addition to the settlement permit for third-country nationals under § 9 AufenthG, other groups of individuals can obtain a settlement permit under partially eased conditions.
+In addition to the settlement permit for third-country nationals in accordance with Section 9 of the Residence Act, other groups of people can obtain a settlement permit, in some cases under simplified conditions.
 These include:

-For skilled workers, among other things, the required pre-residence period is shortened to three years, and the proof of mandatory contributions to the statutory pension insurance is reduced to 36 months, in order to obtain a settlement permit under § 18c Para.1 AufenthG.
+For skilled workers, the required prior residence period is reduced to three years and proof of compulsory contributions to statutory pension insurance to 36 months in order to obtain a settlement permit in accordance with Section 18c (1) AufenthG.

-The pre-residence period is further reduced to two years, and only 24 months of mandatory contributions to the statutory pension insurance need to be demonstrated if the skilled worker has successfully completed domestic vocational training or studies (§ 18c Para.1 Sentence 2 AufenthG).
+The prior residence period is even reduced to two years and only 24 months of compulsory contributions to statutory pension insurance must be proven if the skilled worker has successfully completed vocational training or studies in Germany (Section 18c (1) sentence 2 AufenthG).

 Read more about the topic of skilled labor immigration in this article.

-If a foreign national has been granted a residence permit under § 21 AufenthG for self-employment, this group of individuals can also obtain a settlement permit under eased conditions.
+If a foreign national has been granted a residence permit in accordance with Section 21 AufenthG to pursue a self-employed activity, this group of persons can also obtain a settlement permit under simplified conditions.

-The applicant must have been self-employed for three years, the self-employment must currently be successful, and further sustainable development of the self-employment must be expected (§ 21 Para.4 Sentence 2 AufenthG).
-Additionally, the self-employed individual and their family must have secured livelihoods.
-Moreover, there must be no reasons conflicting with public security or order.
+To this end, the applicant must have been self-employed for three years , the self-employed activity must currently be successful and further sustainable development of the self-employed activity must be expected (Section 21 (4) sentence 2 AufenthG).
+In addition, the livelihood of the self-employed person and their family must be secured.
+There must also be no reasons of public safety or order to the contrary.

-For asylum beneficiaries and recognized refugees (residence permits under § 25 Para.1 and 2 Sentence 1, Alternative 1 AufenthG), § 26 Para.3 AufenthG provides for two options for settlement permits with different requirements.
+For persons entitled to asylum and recognized refugees (residence title pursuant to Section 25 (1) and (2) sentence 1 alternative 1 AufenthG), Section 26 (3) AufenthG provides two options for a settlement permit with different requirements.

-According to § 26 Para.3 Sentence 1 AufenthG, asylum beneficiaries/recognized refugees are granted a settlement permit after five years of holding a residence permit under § 25 Para.1 or 2 Sentence 1, Alternative 1 AufenthG, if there are no grounds for revocation or withdrawal of asylum or refugee recognition.
+According to § 26 Para.
+3 Sentence 1 AufenthG, a person entitled to asylum/recognized refugee is granted a settlement permit after five years of holding a residence title according to § 25 Para.
+1 or Para.
+2 Sentence 1 Alternative 1 AufenthG if there are no reasons for the revocation or withdrawal of the asylum or refugee recognition.

-In contrast to the settlement permit under § 9 AufenthG, there is no requirement to demonstrate mandatory contributions to the statutory pension insurance, and livelihood can also be partially secured through social benefits if earned income predominates.
-Additionally, only sufficient knowledge of the German language equivalent to language proficiency level A2 (instead of B1 under § 9 AufenthG) needs to be demonstrated.
+In contrast to a settlement permit under Section 9 AufenthG, no compulsory contributions to statutory pension insurance need to be proven and living expenses can also be partially covered by social benefits if earned income predominates.
+In addition, only sufficient knowledge of the German language corresponding to language level A 2 (instead of B 1 according to § 9 AufenthG) must be proven.

-According to § 26 Para.3 Sentences 3 and 4 AufenthG, asylum beneficiaries/recognized refugees can be granted a settlement permit after three years of holding a residence permit under § 25 Para.1 or 2 Sentence 1, Alternative 1 AufenthG.
-This is intended by the legislature to create a special incentive for integration for asylum beneficiaries and recognized refugees.
+According to Section 26 (3) sentences 3 and 4 AufenthG, a person entitled to asylum/recognized refugee can be granted a settlement permit after three years of holding a residence permit in accordance with Section 25 (1) or (2) sentence 1 alternative 1 AufenthG.
+According to the legislator, this is intended to create a special integration incentive for persons entitled to asylum and recognized refugees.

-However, the requirements for granting a settlement permit under § 26 Para.3 Sentences 3 and 4 AufenthG are strict.
-Unlike the settlement permit under § 9 AufenthG, there is no requirement to demonstrate mandatory contributions to the statutory pension insurance.
-There is also a privilege regarding livelihood security, which only needs to be predominantly secured.
-This does not preclude the receipt of social benefits; however, the income from employment must still be predominantly higher than in the case of the settlement permit under § 26 Para.3 Sentence 1 AufenthG.
+However, the requirements for the issue of a settlement permit in accordance with Section 26 (3) sentences 3 and 4 AufenthG are strict.
+In contrast to the settlement permit under § 9 AufenthG, no compulsory contributions to the statutory pension insurance scheme need to be proven.
+A privileged status also applies with regard to securing a livelihood, which only has to be secured for the most part.
+This does not exclude the receipt of social benefits, but the income from employment must be even more predominant than in the case of the settlement permit pursuant to Section 26 (3) sentence 1 AufenthG.

-The language proficiency requirements for the settlement permit under § 26 Para.3 Sentences 3 and 4 AufenthG are stricter than those for the settlement permit under § 9 AufenthG.
-Proficiency in the German language must be demonstrated, equivalent to language proficiency level C1.
+The requirements for language skills are stricter for the settlement permit under Section 26 (3) sentences 3 and 4 AufenthG than for the settlement permit under Section 9 AufenthG.
+The German language must be mastered, which corresponds to a language level of C1.

-Both for the settlement permit after three years of holding a residence permit under § 25 Para.1 or 2 Sentence 1, Alternative 1 AufenthG, and after five years of holding such a permit, the requirements of § 9 Para.2 Sentence 1 Nos.
-4 to 6, 8, and 9 AufenthG apply.
-According to these, there must be no threat to public security and order, employment must be permitted, the necessary permits for employment must be obtained, basic knowledge of the legal and social order and living conditions in Germany must be demonstrated, and adequate housing must be available.
+The requirements of Section 9 (2) sentence 1 nos.
+4 to 6, 8 and 9 AufenthG apply both to the settlement permit after three years of possession of a residence permit in accordance with Section 25 (1) or (2) sentence 1 alternative 1 AufenthG and after five years of possession.
+Accordingly, there must be no danger to public safety and order, gainful employment must be permitted, the permits required for gainful employment must be available, basic knowledge of the legal and social order and living conditions in the federal territory must be demonstrated and sufficient living space must be available.

-For this, the eligible foreign family member must have held a residence permit for family reunification purposes for three years.
-Additionally, the family cohabitation, especially in the case of spouses, must continue.
-The family member must be able to demonstrate sufficient German language skills at level B1, which can be proven through the successful completion of an integration course.
-There must be no grounds for expulsion, and livelihood must be secured.
+To do so, the foreign family member entitled to join them must have held a residence permit for the purpose of family reunification for three years.
+In addition, the family partnership must continue, especially with the spouse.
+The family member must be able to prove sufficient German language skills at level B1, whereby the language skills can be proven by the successful completion of an integration course.
+As a rule, there must be no interest in deportation and the person's livelihood must be secured.

-The settlement permit is an indefinite residence permit, granting permanent residency in Germany.
-While the settlement permit itself is indefinite, the electronic residence permit issued in card format is technically valid for a maximum of 10 years.
-This means that the ID document can expire and must be renewed, but the settlement permit itself remains indefinitely valid.
+The settlement permit is an unlimited residence title.
+It entitles the holder to permanent residence in Germany.
+While the settlement permit is valid indefinitely, the settlement permit issued as an electronic residence permit in credit card format is limited to a maximum of 10 years for technical reasons.
+The identity document can therefore expire and must be extended, but the settlement permit remains valid indefinitely.

-Upon expiration, a new residence document is issued without further examination.
-This applies even if the underlying foreign passport, travel document, or German substitute passport has expired or has been renewed.
+After expiry, a new residence document will be issued without further examination.
+This also applies if the underlying foreign passport, passport or German passport substitute has expired or has been reissued.

 We answer your questions about naturalization in this article.

-If the conditions for granting a settlement permit are subsequently no longer met, for example, if livelihood can only be secured through social benefits, the settlement permit does not expire.
-However, revocation, for example under § 51 Para.1 No. 3 AufenthG, may be considered if the settlement permit was obtained based on false information or forged documents.
+If the requirements for the granting of a settlement permit are subsequently no longer met, e.g. if the livelihood can only be secured through social benefits, the settlement permit does not expire.
+However, a withdrawal is possible, e.g. after § Section 51 (1) no. 3 AufenthG if the settlement permit was obtained on the basis of false information or forged documents.

-According to § 52 of the Residence Act (AufenthG), the settlement permit can be revoked or, according to § 51 Para.1 Nos.
-5 to 7 AufenthG, expire, for example, in case of deportation.
-In principle, the holder of a settlement permit according to § 55 Para.1 No. 1 AufenthG enjoys special protection against deportation or a particularly strong interest in remaining if they have held the settlement permit for at least 5 years.
+According to § 52 AufenthG, the settlement permit can be revoked or expire according to § 51 para.
+1 no. 5 to 7 AufenthG, e.g. in the event of deportation.
+In principle, the holder of a settlement permit under § Section 55 (1) no. 1 AufenthG special protection against deportation or a particularly serious interest in remaining if they have held a settlement permit for at least 5 years.

-The settlement permit can expire according to § 51 Para.1 Nos.
-6 and 7 AufenthG if the foreign national stays abroad for more than 6 months or if the stay is not only temporary in nature.
-If the stay abroad is to last longer than 6 months, an extension can be requested from the immigration authorities.
+The settlement permit can be issued in accordance with § 51 Para.
+1 Nos.
+6 and 7 AufenthG expire if the foreigner stays abroad for longer than 6 months or if the stay is not only temporary in nature.
+If the stay abroad is to last longer than 6 months, an extension can be applied for at the Foreigners' Registration Office.

-If the holder of the settlement permit or their spouse has held the settlement permit for at least 15 years, the grounds for expiry under § 51 Para.1 Nos.
-6 and 7 of the Residence Act (AufenthG) do not apply (§ 51 Para.2 Sentence 1 AufenthG).
-The same applies under § 51 Para.2 Sentence 2 AufenthG to the settlement permit of a foreign national living in a marital union with a German (§ 28 Para.2 Sentence 1 AufenthG).
-In both cases, livelihood must be secured, and there must be no deportation interest under § 54 Para.1 Nos.
-2 to 5 or Para.2 Nos.
+If the holder of the settlement permit or their spouse has been in possession of the settlement permit for at least 15 years, the grounds for expiry under Section 51 (1) nos.
+6 and 7 AufenthG do not apply (Section 51 (2) sentence 1 AufenthG).
+The same applies to the settlement permit of a foreigner who lives with a German in a marital partnership (§ 28 Para.
+2 Sentence 1 AufenthG) in accordance with § 51 Para.
+2 Sentence 2 AufenthG.
+In both cases, the foreigner's livelihood must be secured and there must be no interest in deportation pursuant to Section 54 (1) nos.
+2 to 5 or (2) nos.
 5 to 7 AufenthG.

 Conclusion

-• The settlement permit is an indefinite residence permit for non-EU/EEA citizens in Germany.
+• The settlement permit is an unlimited residence permit for non-EU/EEA citizens in Germany.

-• There are various types and conditions for obtaining the settlement permit, depending on the type of previous residence permit or the purpose of stay in Germany.
+• There are different variants and conditions for issuing a settlement permit, depending on the type of previous residence permit or the purpose of the stay in Germany.

-• The conditions for obtaining the settlement permit include employment, sufficient language skills, basic knowledge of German laws and social norms, adequate housing, and possibly the possession of required professional qualifications.
+• The requirements for obtaining a residence permit include gainful employment, sufficient language skills, basic knowledge of the German legal and social system, sufficient living space and, if applicable, the existence of the necessary professional licenses.

-• Exceptions to the conditions for obtaining the settlement permit exist for individuals with illness, disability, or low integration needs.
-Special regulations also apply to skilled workers, self-employed individuals, asylum beneficiaries, refugees, and family members of Germans.
-In some cases, simplifications and facilitations apply to the conditions for obtaining the settlement permit.
+• There are exceptions to the requirements for persons with illness, disabilities or a low need for integration.
+Special regulations also apply to skilled workers, self-employed persons, persons entitled to asylum, refugees and family members of Germans.
+In some cases, simplifications and simplifications apply to the conditions for granting a permit.

-• The settlement permit is indefinite, but the associated ID document can be valid for a maximum of 10 years.
-The ID document for the settlement permit is renewed without an examination of the conditions for obtaining the permit.
+• The settlement permit is valid for an unlimited period of time, but the associated identity document can be valid for a maximum of 10 years.
+The permanent residence permit is extended without checking the conditions for issuing it.

-• The settlement permit cannot be revoked and does not expire if the conditions for obtaining it cease to exist.
-However, expiration of the settlement permit or revocation may occur, for example, in the case of stays abroad exceeding 6 months.
-Exceptions exist for long-term holders of a settlement permit and for foreign spouses in a family cohabitation with German citizens.
+• The settlement permit cannot be revoked and does not expire if the conditions for granting it cease to apply.
+However, the settlement permit may expire or be revoked if, for example, you stay abroad for more than 6 months.
+However, there are exceptions for long-term holders of a settlement permit and for foreign spouses in a family partnership with German nationals.

 FAQ:

-What is the Settlement Permit and who can apply for it?
+What is a settlement permit and who can apply for it?

-The settlement permit is an indefinite residence permit for non-EU/EEA citizens in Germany.
-It can be applied for by individuals who have held a residence permit for five years and meet certain requirements.
-In certain cases, the settlement permit can be applied for after 2 or 3 years.
-The purpose of the stay in Germany or the previous residence permit is crucial.
+The settlement permit is a permanent residence permit for non-EU/EEA citizens in Germany.
+It can be applied for by people who have held a residence permit for five years and meet certain requirements.
+In certain cases, the settlement permit can be applied for after just 2 or 3 years.
+The decisive factor is the purpose of the stay in Germany or the previous residence permit.

 What are the requirements for a settlement permit?

-The main requirements include employment with a secured livelihood, language skills (German at B1 level), knowledge of German legal and social systems, adequate housing, and possibly a necessary professional license.
+The most important requirements are gainful employment with a secure livelihood, language skills (German B 1 level), knowledge of the German legal and social system, sufficient living space and, if necessary, a professional license.

-Yes, exceptions to the usual requirements exist for individuals with illness, disability, or low integration needs.
-Additionally, long-term residents and family members of Germans are subject to relaxed requirements.
+Yes, there are exceptions to the usual requirements in the case of illness, disability or minor integration needs.
+Easier requirements also apply for long-term residents and family members of Germans.

-What residence permits exist besides the settlement permit?
+What other residence permits are there in addition to the settlement permit?

-There are various temporary residence permits such as visas, residence permits, Blue Cards EU, etc., and indefinite residence permits such as the EU long-term residence permit.
+There are various temporary residence titles such as visas, residence permits, EU Blue Cards, etc. and permanent residence titles such as EU permanent residence permits.

-The settlement permit itself is indefinite, but the associated ID document is typically valid for a maximum of 10 years.
-After that, it is renewed without further examination.
+The settlement permit itself is valid for an unlimited period of time, but the associated ID document is generally valid for a maximum of 10 years.
+It is then extended without further examination.

 Yes, the settlement permit can be revoked or expire.
-This occurs, for example, if the settlement permit was obtained through false information or forged documents.
-The settlement permit can also expire if the holder stays abroad for more than 6 months or if the nature of their stay is not temporary.
-However, there are exceptions for long-term holders and spouses living in a family union with a German citizen.
-Additionally, an extension of the 6-month period can be requested from the immigration authorities for planned longer stays abroad.
+This is the case, for example, if the settlement permit was obtained through false statements or forged documents.
+The settlement permit may also expire if the holder stays abroad for longer than 6 months or if the stay is not only temporary in nature.
+However, there are exceptions for long-term holders and spouses who live with a German national in a family partnership.
+If you are planning a longer stay abroad, you can also apply for an extension of the 6-month period at the Foreigners' Registration Office.

 Contact Information